 1991: First same-sex marriage

-Even before same-sex marriage was declared legal in all of the United States, the sitcom “Roc” went ahead and featured characters who were in a same-sex marriage.
-The show featured “Shaft” actor Richard Roundtree in a recurring guest role as the main character’s uncle, who is revealed to have a male partner.
-Later on, other television shows including “Northern Exposure,” “Roseanne,” and “Friends” would have same-sex married couples as characters, well before gay marriage was fully legalized.
+Even before same-sex marriage was declared legal in all of the U.S., the sitcom "Roc" featured characters in a same-sex marriage.
+The show featured "Shaft" actor Richard Roundtree in a recurring guest role as the main character's uncle, who has a male partner.
+Later on, other TV shows, including "Northern Exposure," "Roseanne," and "Friends," would have same-sex married couples as characters well before gay marriage was fully legalized.

 1993: First openly gay teenager

-Daytime television’s first openly gay teenaged character was Billy Douglas, played by Ryan Phillippe in “One Life to Live.”
-This character would be followed in primetime television in 1994 through Rickie Vasquez, who was portrayed by Wilson Cruz in “My So-Called Life.”
-These young, queer characters ended up as role models for young men, especially for youths who were struggling with their sexuality at an early age.
+Daytime television's first openly gay teenage character was Billy Douglas (Ryan Phillippe) in "One Life to Live."
+This character would be followed in primetime television in 1994 through Rickie Vasquez, who Wilson Cruz portrayed in "My So-Called Life."
+These young, queer characters became role models, especially for youths who struggled with their sexuality at an early age.

 1997: First lesbian protagonist